 What is winter in Warsaw like

 Unexpectedly beautiful winter landscape.
-Warsaw was like that at our eyes.
+Warsaw was like that in our eyes.
 Often outside of the tourist’s maps among more advertised European locations.
-Warsaw has the soul of Christmas, taking your hand around the alleyways of the old town, hopping from a stand to stand filled with festive spirit.
+Warsaw has the soul of Christmas, taking your hand around the alleyways of the old town, hopping from a stand to a stand filled with festive spirit.

-Weatherwise, Warsaw in winter is cold, snowy, let’s better say freezing.
+Weatherwise, Warsaw in winter is cold, snowy, and freezing.
 However, the cold gives just more emphasis on the atmosphere.
-In our guide to winter in Warsaw, we have included the perfect park walking, which can become magical with the January Snow.
+Our guide to winter in Warsaw has included the perfect park walking, which can become magical with the January Snow.
 Despite being so cold outdoors, inside the building deals well with the outside weather, making the atmosphere more intimate.
 Understand the local’s way to deal with wintertime while drinking a shot or two of Vodka in a proper Polish style.

-To be honest an escape to Warsaw when cold can be an incredible adventure, or just a short weekend trip, with great memories back home.
+To be honest, an escape to Warsaw when cold can be an incredible experience, or just a short weekend trip, with great memories back home.